Skewness as a test of dark energy perturbations: Conclusions

 \section{Conclusions}

 This work presents numerical estimates of $S_3$ (the third moment of the matter density field) when including dark energy perturbations while varying $\Omega_{m0},w_{de}$ and $c^2_{de}$.
 Whereas a cosmological constant affects the matter clustering features only via the background expansion, a dynamical dark energy field with its associated perturbations can lead to noticeable imprints on the large scale structure.
-This means that a measure of $S_3$ within a precision of 1\% can put new constraints on cosmological parameters.
+This means that a measure of $S_3$ within a precision better that 1\% can put new constraints on cosmological parameters.
+How well this goal can be achieved with future surveys remains to be seen.

 In a previous work, \cite{Velten:2019edo}, the universe content was modeled as a effective single fluid (an admixture of dark energy and matter), in which the dark energy contributions have been considered via the total (the single fluid realization) equation of state parameter and sound speed.
 In contrast, in this work we consider the universe as composed by two separated fluids, both of which being perturbed.
-As expected, we obtain now values for today's $S_3$ much closer to the $\Lambda$CDM case (a factor of three smaller than in \cite{Velten:2019edo}), in agreement therefore with standard results presented in the literature, e.g. \cite{Bernardeau:1993qu} and \cite{Wolk:2013db}.
+As expected, we obtain now values for today's $S_3$ much closer to the $\Lambda$CDM case (a factor of three smaller than in \cite{Velten:2019edo}), in agreement therefore with standard results presented in the literature, e.g. \cite{Bernardeau:1993qu,2001ApJ...548...47G, Wolk:2013db}.

-We found clear differences in the trend for quintessence ($w_{de}>-1$) and phantom models ($w_{de}<-1$), being $S_3$ more sensitive to the dark energy equation of state in the quintessence regime.
-This allows in principle to use the skewness to test cosmological models with $w_{de}>-1$.
+We found a higher sensitivity to the cosmological parameters when the DE sound speed velocity $c^{2}_{de}$ is set to $0$.
+Depending on the regime being phantom or quintessence, a vanishing sound speed can increase or lower the skewness in a significant way.
+On the other hand, if the dark energy background equation of state is set to $w_{de}=-1$ the skewness can not be usefull to distinguish the perturbative properties of the dark energy component as e.g., its speed of sound (see Fig.(\ref{FigPhanQuin})).

 We provided several fitting formulas accurate to within (or better than) 0.1\% on average for $S_3$ as a function of the cosmological parameters $\Omega_{m0}, w_{de}$ and $c^2_{de}$.
 These fits may be useful to compare the cosmological models to large scale structure at higher orders.